 But what happens when that rain is more than just the common afternoon storm?
 What happens when a year’s worth of rain falls in just over an hour and gets funneled down a tight canyon full of outdoor recreation enthusiasts?

 In 1976, Colorado saw the most powerful flood that the state had seen in 1,000s of years.
 The flooding occurred when a massive amount of rain fell in the Loveland area, most of which came down during a window of one to two hours.
 In total, it’s estimated that 12 inches of rain fell over the course of a roughly four-hour storm.
-That’s approximately 75% of the rain that typically falls in this area throughout the course of an entire year.
+That’s approximately 75 percent of the rain that typically falls in this area throughout the course of an entire year.

 As you might guess, this sudden rainfall resulted in catastrophe, destroying Big Thompson Canyon.